DanielRedOak/puppet-logstashforwarder/README.md

         fields   => { 'type' : 'syslog' },
     }

 Fields can also be a simple array using a "key, value, key, value" form to prevent the order from getting randomized.
-Sub-arrays for values are not supported as of yet.
+Sub-arrays for values are not supported as of yet:

     lumberjack::file { 'localhost-syslog':
         paths    => ['/var/log/messages','/var/log/secure','/var/log/*.log/'],
         fields   => [ 'type', 'syslog', 'tags', 'rhel' ],
     }